SAP-samples/btp-fiori-helloworld/docs/hellofiori/3_develop/3_5_workzone.md

      ![](images/3_5_8_result.png)

-13. Go Site Directory and enter your site "Hello World" by clicking on the small "Go To Site"-icon.
+13. Go to the Site Directory and enter your site "Hello World" by clicking on the small "Go To Site" icon.

      ![](images/3_5_9_entersite_1.png)